shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_4.md

 | **Occupation** | Choose something that explains why the puppet would be contacting/researching the target (a security researcher, a journalist, a vendor, a recruiter — whatever fits the engagement), has a plausible LinkedIn career trajectory, and generates natural-sounding reasons to reach out. |
 | **Education** | A real university the puppet claims to have attended.
 Check that the claimed graduation year is consistent with the date of birth (graduated at $22 \pm 2$ years).
 Do not claim degrees that can be verified via a registrar lookup (some universities publish alumni directories). |
 | **Backstory notes** | 3–5 bullet points of personal detail you will never post publicly but will remember if questioned: Sibling names, hometown (different from current city), first job, a hobby, a pet's name.
 These exist so you stay consistent across long multi-turn interactions with a target. |

+> Before we begin with this section, you can always use [fakenamegenerator.com](https://www.fakenamegenerator.com/) to create fake entire persona plans

 ### 2.2 Profile Photo
 Never use: